Texas Children's Hospital Fellows College

 Communities I identify with: Aspiring unicyclists, Banana Saver™ enthusiasts, Rhode Islanders, hikers who complain within the first mile, Med-Peds, N64 purists

-Carlos Lodeiro, First–Year
+Carlos Lodeiro, Third-Year

 I chose BCM/TCH fellowship because: The people.
 I had the opportunity to get to know the fellows and faculty during residency, and I was impressed by how close the fellows were to each other and to the faculty.
 It was evident that faculty were invested in the fellows' growth as cardiologists, researchers, and also as people.
 The environment in the fellows' workroom also stood out - it felt like a big family that supported each other and cared about each other.
 It was a group I could see myself working and spending time with for the next 3 years.